 Indicator Name Indicator Description Indicator Elements 4.3 Recruitment Audits The company audits recruiters to assess risks of forced labor and human trafficking.
 The company: (1) audits recruiters to assess risks of forced labor and human trafficking.
-5.0 Worker Voice 5.1 Communication of Policies The company communicates its human trafficking and forced labor policies and standards to supply chain workers in their native languages.
-The company: (1) communicates its human trafficking and forced labor policies and standards to workers in its supply chain.
+5.0 Worker Vo ice 5.1 Communication of Policies The company communicates its human trafficking and forced labor policies and standards to supply chain workers in their native languages.
+The company: (1) communicates its human trafficking and forced labor policies and standards directly to workers in its supply chain.
 (2) makes its policies and standards available in the languages of suppliers' workers.
 5.2 Worker Voice The company engages with workers outside of the context of the factories in which they work, either directly or in partnership with stakeholders.
 The company: (1) has initiatives to engage with workers outside of the context of the factories in which they work, either directly or in partnership with stakeholders.
 5.3 Worker Empowerment Where there are regulatory constraints on freedom of association, the company encourages suppliers to ensure workplace environments in which workers are able to pursue alternative forms of organizing.
 The company: (1) where there are regulatory constraints on freedom of association, encourages suppliers to ensure workplace environments in which workers are able to pursue alternative forms of organizing.
 5.4 Grievance Mechanism The company has an accessible, formal grievance mechanism that facilitates the impartial reporting by suppliers' workers of workplace grievances and informs workers as to how to access the mechanism.
 Measures are taken to ensure that the impacted stakeholders trust the mechanism.
 The company: (1) has formal procedure that allows suppliers' workers to report a grievance to an impartial entity.
-(2) demonstrates that the mechanism is made accessible to workers in the supply chain (e.g. its available in workers language).
+(2) demonstrates that the mechanism is made accessible to workers in the supply chain (e.g., its available in workers language).
 (3) ensures that the existence of the mechanism is proactively communicated to suppliers' workers.
-(4) takes steps to ensure that impacted stakeholders trust the mechanism (e.g. workers who report a grievance can do so without the fear of penalty, dismissal or reprisal of any kind).
+(4) takes steps to ensure that impacted stakeholders trust the mechanism (e.g., workers who report a grievance can do so without the fear of penalty, dismissal or reprisal of any kind).
+(5) requires its suppliers to establish grievance mechanisms, and to convey the same expectation to their suppliers.